OutfitDelivery/boilerplate/README.md

 3. Import all of your required fonts as `<link>` tags.
 Then list out all of your fonts in the `fonts` array of the boilerplate config.
 4. Choose your renderer.
 You will need to set your renderer to 1.1 or 2.1 or pass in `allowLegacyRendering: true`.
 If you need to use a legacy render please document the reason why this is necessary

+We are using AWS S3 for delivery and versioning.
+If you do notice that the version of the scripts does not match the Boilerplate version that you downloaded please chat with Sam.

 You are ready to get building.
-You will see a bunch of JS scripts calls.
-We are using JSDelivr for delivery and versioning.
-If you do notice that the version of the scripts does not match the Boilerplate version that you downloaded please chat with Matt.

-By default there will be a bunch of scripts commented out.
-This is simply to save of resourses, not loading files that are not required by the template.
-Feel free to uncomment files as required.
+You will see a few JS script calls.
+Anything being called by default in the boilerplate is vital for the template to run correctly and shouldn't be removed.
+In addition, there will be a bunch of functions commented out.
+This is simply to save resources, not running functions that are not required by all templates.
+Feel free to uncomment as required.

-## Included Functionality

 ## [Boilerplate.js](modules/boilerplate.js)
-Note: the boilerplate.js file needs to be included in every template as it contains necessary utilities which are documented below:
-Here is an example of boilerplate being used
+Note: the boilerplate.js file needs to be included in every template as it contains the boilerplate class and vital functions (i.e. template.start() and template.completeRender()) plus utilities (documented further below).
+Here is an example of boilerplate being used in index.html.mst
 ```
+// Please put all fonts needed for the tempate into the array below
 let template = new boilerplate({
     fonts: ['IBM Plex Sans']
 });

-// Please put all fonts needed for the tempate into the array bellow
 template.start().then(() => {
     // tempalte code
     template.completeRender();